octplane/PlantUmlDiagrams/README.md

-If you wish to override the viewer used, disable start-time sanity checks, or change the default character set for diagram files, create a user version of Diagram.sublime-settings file in the usual way.
+If you wish to override the viewer used, disable start-time sanity checks, or change the default character set for diagram files, create a user version of PlantUmlDiagrams.sublime-settings file in the usual way.

 ## Install